The AI Conversation Every Parent Needs to Have

 How I explain AI to my kids

-My kids are 4 and 7, so this is my main frame of reference.
+My kids are elementary-school aged, so this is my main frame of reference.
 I keep it simple and concrete:

 "AI is a tool that people built.
 It can process tons of information really fast—way faster than we can.
 But that’s what it is, a processer that uses patterns to figure out how to answer things we ask it.
 It does not truly understand anything.
 It doesn't think.
 It doesn't feel.
 And even though it might sound like a person, it's not one."